rkotze/rkotze/README.md

 ### On the mind

 Read my blog post about [understanding Veganism](https://www.richardkotze.com/understanding-veganism).
-Please.

 Going **Vegan** to help massively reduce non-human animals from suffering.
 Veganism is to achieve the goal of [abolishing animal exploitation](https://www.abolitionistapproach.com/about/).